 Best Brushless 12V Impact Driver

-The RPM tops out at 3,300, and it generates 1,300 in.lbs of torque.
-If you want to increase the run time even further, Milwaukee sells 6Ah batteries.
-Couple that with the extended battery life thanks to the brushless motor, and you get a tool that keeps going until the job is finished.
+It has a maximum speed of 3,300 RPM and generates 1,300 in.lbs of torque.
+If you want to increase the run time even further, Milwaukee also offers 6Ah batteries.
+If you combine this battery with the extra efficiency of the brushless motor, you will have a tool that you can count on to keep working until the job is done.

 What We Like